Protect your Android against threats with Avast One

 Not only does our iOS app stop hackers in their tracks with malicious-website blockers and vulnerability alerts, it also uses advanced threat-detection technology to automatically analyze the security of your Wi-Fi network.
 Want to encrypt your photos?
 Done.
 How about being notified if your passwords are compromised?
 Avast Mobile Security does that, too.

 Join the millions of people around the world who rely on Avast to protect their smartphones.
-Avast Mobile Security is free to use, simple to manage, and a top-rated app on the App Store.
+Avast One is free to use, simple to manage, and a top-rated app on the App Store.
 Install it today and give your mobile browsing peace of mind.